imkonsowa/restaurants-rag/Readme.md

 # Run the code

 - Clone the repository
-- Run the following command to build docker images and run the application using docker-compose:
+- Run this command to build and run the application:

 ```bash
 make run
 ```

-- Add restaurants to the database from `restaurants_sample.json` file using the following command:
+- Add restaurants to the database from `restaurants_sample.json`:

 ```bash
 make add-restaurants